Bruce Ames: Biography

 Ames was elected a Fellow of the American Academy of Arts and Sciences in 1970.
 He is a recipient of the Bolton S. Corson Medal in 1980, Tyler Prize for Environmental Achievement in 1985, the Japan Prize in 1997, the National Medal of Science in 1998 and the Thomas Hunt Morgan Medal in 2004, among many others.

-Ames' research focuses on cancer and aging and he has authored over 550 scientific publications.
+Ames' research focused on cancer and aging and he authored over 550 scientific publications.
 He is among the few hundred most-cited scientists in all fields.

 Ames' later research included identifying agents that delay the mitochondrial decay of aging, understanding the role of mitochondrial decay in aging, particularly in the brain, optimizing micronutrient intakes in the population to prevent disease, malnutrition, and obesity.
 He was also interested in mutagens as they relate to cancer prevention and aging.

 Ames received more than $650,000 in support from the National Foundation for Cancer Research between 1998 and 2007.

 He was married to Giovanna Ferro-Luzzi Ames, who was also a professor of biochemistry at the University of California, Berkeley.

-Ames died of complications from a fall on October 5, 2024 at a hospital in Berkeley, California at the age of 95.
+Ames died on October 5, 2024 at a hospital in Berkeley, California at the age of 95.